ni/nimble/packages/blazor-workspace/SprightBlazor/README.md

 ## Using SprightBlazor with NimbleBlazor

 Any project using SprightBlazor components will typically also be using NimbleBlazor components (e.g. `NimbleThemeProvider` if nothing else).
-SprightBlazor is not a superset of NimbleBlazor, but the `spright-components` bundle _is_ as superset of the `nimble-components` bundle.
+SprightBlazor is not a superset of NimbleBlazor, but the `spright-components` bundle _is_ a superset of the `nimble-components` bundle.
 Follow the directions below to avoid issues:

 - Add references to **both** the SprightBlazor and NimbleBlazor NuGet packages in your project